damoun/resume/README.md

 ## Getting Started

-I was looking for a nice résumé template to write mine and found one by [@billryan](billryan).
+I was looking for a nice résumé template to write mine and found one by [@billryan][billryan].
 I forked his template and made it buildable by Github Actions to deploy it on Github Pages.
-I also updated the font-awesome font to version v5.15.4 base on the work of [@JanHendrikDolling](JanHendrikDolling).
+I also updated the font-awesome font to version v5.15.4 base on the work of [@JanHendrikDolling][JanHendrikDolling].
 To compile LateX localy, you can use the following command:

 ```sh